The University of Kansas, William A. White School of Journalism, B.S., 2006

 Saint Louis University School of Law, J.D., 2009

 As a member of the firm’s Labor & Employment and Commercial Litigation practice groups, Brian represents clients in a variety of litigation, including commercial, employer-employee, fiduciary and trustee disputes.
 He works with clients at all stages of litigation through trial and appeal, including where appropriate, pre-litigation risk management to avoid costly litigation where it is in the client’s best interest.

 Brian’s undergraduate degrees in journalism and strategic communication equip him with the skills to effectively advocate for his clients.
 His clients can always count on the effective communication and comprehensive preparation he brings to their cases.

-Outside of the office, Brian currently serves as the Vice President of the Board of Directors for Cornerstone Center for Early Learning, an early childhood center serving the City’s Shaw neighborhood.
+Outside of the office, Brian currently serves on the Board of Directors for Cornerstone Center for Early Learning, an early childhood center in South St. Louis.
 He and his wife are proud residents of the St. Louis Hills neighborhood where they enjoy raising their two-year old twins.

 Memberships & Involvement

 - Board of Directors: Cornerstone Center for Early Learning

 - Member: American Bar Association; Bar Association of Metropolitan St. Louis; Missouri Bar Association; Illinois State Bar Association